Using its broad base of capability, NIWA is creating a new aquaculture species for New Zealand - hāpuku - for sale in the world's fine dining sector.

 Our trial using the extensive culture systems at Bream Bay, to emulate a range of potential environments in NZ are base-lining the performance for hāpuku ready for industry uptake.
 These early on-growing trials are revealing the considerable growth potential of this species.

 NIWA research: future-proofing for hāpuku

-Our broodstock selection programme, running since 2007, is showing us which broodstock are producing the surviving F1 generation.
-We will soon be able use this information to start selecting for desirable performance traits.
+Our broodstock selection programme, running since 2007, is showing us which broodstock are producing the surviving F1 generation and indeed our F1’s are reliably producing F2’s.
+Once the industry develops NIWA will be able to apply its expertise in this area to select for desirable performance traits.
 The aim is to maintain the competitive edge for hāpuku farming as it proliferates and, indeed, overall for New Zealand's aquaculture sector.